coldfumonkeh/coldfumonkeh.github.io/_posts/2020-07-09-azure-pipelines-with-commandbox-and-testbox.md

 I am sure this pipeline can be fine-tuned and improved by someone with more knowledge or experience than I on Azure's pipelines, but I am really happy that the pipelines are working and the test results and status are clearly visible for all contributors and visitors to the repository.

-I do like that any vistor to the repository can dig into the status of the build and see what has passed / failed. and view the pipeline in more detail:
+I do like that any vistor to the repository can dig into the status of the build and see what has passed / failed, and view the pipeline in more detail:

 ![Viewing the repository pipeline in more detail](/assets/uploads/2020/07/azure-github-pipeline-details.png)